abaky/godot-docs/reference/unity_to_godot.rst

 2. Second, a scene for the Enemy.

 There again, an enemy is a reusable element in other levels.
-It is almost the same as the Player node - the only differences are the script (that manages IA, mostly) and sprite textures used by the AnimatedSprite.
+It is almost the same as the Player node - the only differences are the script (that manages AI, mostly) and sprite textures used by the AnimatedSprite.

 3. Lastly, the Level scene.